High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

 \subsection{Comparison between SE and NW Cones}

 The difference between the SE and NW cones is well illustrated by the radial profiles of the SLI value (Fig.\,\ref{fig:profile_rad}).
-The NW cone (blue line) exhibits relatively stable values with three distinct maxima, while the SE cone shows significantly greater variation. {This is due to the presence of both inter-cone LINER regions and Seyfert-like regions with very high relative values of SLI.} Differences in emission properties are also observed in the X-rays (Paper~I), with the SE cone showing significant variation in the azimuthal profiles of extended emission between the soft ($0.3$–$1.5$\,keV) and hard ($1.5$–$3.0$\,keV) energy bands.
+The NW cone (blue line) exhibits relatively stable values with three distinct maxima, { as discussed in Sec.~\ref{sec:NW},} while the SE cone shows significantly greater variation. {This is due to the presence of both inter-cone LINER regions { (negative SLI)} and Seyfert-like regions with very high relative values of SLI.}

+{ This difference is further highlighted by the azimuthal profiles of the mean SLI.
+In Fig.\,\ref{fig:profiles}, we show the azimuthal variation of the mean SLI in three radial bins: $120$--$240$~pc, $240$--$360$~pc, and $360$--$480$~pc.
+The azimuthal profiles within the NW cone ($-10^{\circ}$ to $80^{\circ}$) are self-similar across radii, whereas the SE cone shows radial dependence.} Differences in emission properties are also observed in the X-rays (Paper~I), with the SE cone showing significant variation in the azimuthal profiles of extended emission between the soft ($0.3$–$1.5$\,keV) and hard ($1.5$–$3.0$\,keV) energy bands.
 As shown in Fig.\,\ref{fig:xradio}, radio emission is present in both directions, but {but is stronger and exhibits a well-defined radio-lobe morphology in the SE cone.}

 These multi-wavelength morphological differences suggest that the properties of the ISM into which the jet or outflow propagates differ between the NW and SE directions, with the SE cone likely encountering a more clumpy medium.